Fullaxx/microraids/README.md

 Also each microraid can be checked independently for integrity and consistency in multiple ways.

 ### Advantages
-* Disk Capacities do not have to match
+* Disk capacities do not have to match
 * Integrity issues can be identified before recovery
-* Recovery percentages are significantly increased
+* Recovery probabilities are significantly increased
 * You can put multiple raid types (i.e. 0/1/5/6) on the same disk

 ### Required Software